About Emily

 When teaching lessons, I prioritize safety and reference the rider levels set out by Equestrian Canada for both riders and horses.
 I strive to create an inclusive environment that emphasizes sportsmanship and horsemanship qualities.

-I am taking a gap year with the intention of attending the Equine Management program at the University of Guelph to deepen my knowledge and become a registered Equine Canada Coach.
-I also take three riding lessons weekly to continue my education as a rider and a coach.
+I am taking time off with the intention of attending the Equine Management program at the University of Guelph to deepen my knowledge and become a registered Equine Canada Coach.
+I also take three to four riding lessons weekly to continue my education as a rider and a coach.

+I am very grateful that I get to spend every day doing what I love, and I am thrilled to be part of the Team.
 I am proud to be a part of the Valiant Equestrian Team and to contribute to the exceptional community they have built.
-I am very grateful that I get to spend every day doing what I love, and I am thrilled to be part of the Team.
+I am very grateful that I get to spend every day doing what I love, and I am thrilled to be part of the Team!

 Coach Ashley